AutomaticTV/test-cv-developer/README.md

  Frame#100 (x1, y1) (x2, y2) (x3, y3) // add as many as identified players in frame 100
  Frame#101 (x1, y1) (x2, y2) (x3, y3) // add as many as identified players in frame 101
  ```
+ First frame in the video is number 0.

 ## Given data
 * **Video file** videos/sample1.mp4